pparacch/tdd_r_with_testthat/README.md

 }
 ```

-Once we have a test harness around the code we can __start to refactor the code__ in order to get a more legant solution like
+Once we have a test harness around the code we can __start to refactor the code__ in order to get a more general and flexible solution

+* change the code/ refactor
+* run all tests and make them pass
+* repeat till you are satisfied

 ```r
 convert_to_roman <- function(num){